 The Sony A7S III is the best low-light camera you can buy – but there’s a catch.
 This incredible mirrorless machine is the third generation of a series of full-frame low-light specialist cameras that began back in 2013 with the original Sony A7S.
 With an extended incredible ISO ceiling of 409,600, this camera is capable of quite literally turning night into day, and its 5-axis stabilisation system opens up possibilities for slow shutter speeds to be used hand-held.

-However, the A7S camera have always been oriented more towards video than stills, and this has never been more true than it is in the A7S III.
+However, the A7S cameras have always been oriented more towards video than stills, and this has never been more true than it is in the A7S III.
 The resolution of 12MP won’t get you very far in photographic terms, especially for printing and cropping.
 However, it is ideal for shooting high-quality video, which the A7S III can do in UHD 4K at 120p.
 With advanced codecs and internal 10-bit 4:2:2 sampling in all recording modes, it’s an absolute beast for professional video.

 It still shoots stills, and does so very well, but at a price point of £3,799, it simply is not worth it unless video is your main focus.
 Stills shooters can get much more functionality for that kind of money elsewhere.